ray-project/ray/doc/source/data/transforming-data.rst

 Overview
 --------

-There are two main types of supported transforms, summarized in the below table:
+There are two main types of supported transforms:

 * One-to-one: each input block will contribute to only one output block, such as :meth:`ds.map_batches() <ray.data.Datastream.map_batches>`.